Jay-Idrees/UPenn-Cybersecurity-Archiving-and-Logging-Data/Readme.md

  - `sudo ./cleanup_downloads.sh` executing the script after navigating to the directory where it is located

+`sudo ./<name of the script>.sh`
  ## user cron tabs vs system-wide cron directories

+- These daily weekly cron tasks are located in the etc folder and are usually run with root privilidges

  - `less /etc/crontab` Inspecting crontab script

- - `/etc/cron.d`  This stores scripts that are run are run at custom times
+ - `/etc/cron.d`  This stores scripts that are run are run at custom times -Never directly edit this file, it can break cron

 - `/etc/cron.daily`